 - Financial need demonstrated through FAFSA

-Your essay responses and recommendation letter should address these selection criteria, especially your academic/career goals and interest in outreach.
+Your essay responses should address these selection criteria, especially your academic/career goals and interest in outreach.

-The selection committee will consider all PATHS Scholarship Applications submitted by the Priority Application Deadline of February 12, 2018 to make its initial selection of PATHS Scholars.
-The committee will notify priority applicants of decisions by late March, 2018.
-If funds remain available after consideration of all priority applications, the committee may invite later-accepted students with an expressed interest in a CS major to apply to PATHS by the Extended Application Deadline of March 31, 2018.
+The selection committee will consider all PATHS Scholarship Applications submitted by the Priority Application Deadline of January 31, 2019 to make its initial selection of PATHS Scholars.
+The committee will notify priority applicants of decisions no later than March 2019.
+If funds remain available after consideration of all priority applications, the committee may consider later-accepted students with an expressed interest in a CS major who apply to PATHS by the Extended Application Deadline of March 1, 2019.

-Please select someone who has worked closely with you and can address specifically in the recommendation letter how your attributes match the selection criteria.
+The PATHS Application asks you to provide the name and contact information of someone who can recommend you to become a PATHS Scholar.
+Please select someone who has worked closely with you and can address specifically how your attributes match the listed selection criteria.
 A science or math teacher who has interacted with you directly through coursework during a recent academic year is an example of a good choice, although any teacher who knows you well is suitable.
-Alternatively, your letter can be from an employer, an activity sponsor, a mentor in the community, or any other person (age 21 or older and not a member of your family) who can communicate effectively why you would be a worthy candidate for a PATHS Scholarship.
+Alternatively, your recommender can be an employer, an activity sponsor, a mentor in the community, or any other person (age 21 or older and not a member of your family) who can communicate effectively why you would be a worthy candidate for a PATHS Scholarship.
 Consider the scholarship selection criteria listed in the immediately preceding FAQ response above, and choose a recommender who is best positioned to provide specific examples that describe your applicable talents, achievements, interests and characteristics.